angular/tsickle/README.md

 Once the versioned tag is pushed to Github the release (as found on https://github.com/angular/tsickle/releases) will be implicitly created.

-Run `bazel run :npm_package.publish` from the master branch (you must be logged into the `angular` shared npm account).
+Run `bazel run :npm_package.publish` from the master branch.
+This uses the google-wombot publishing registry, which relies on your github repository access permissions to authenticate publishing (and thus means we have fewer permissions to worry about).

+You might need to run `npm login --registry https://wombat-dressing-room.appspot.com` to login into the publishing registry once for this to work.